- What degrees are offered?

 MEng applicants should apply directly to the program.

 To check the status of your application please log in to My Applications.

 There are non-refundable application fees and fees are valid for one year only.
 Fees can be paid by credit card.

-The Department encourages students to apply for scholarships, fellowships, awards, and grants both internally and externally.
-For more information about awards, scholarships, loans, and/or bursaries, visit the Faculty of Graduate Studies Scholarships, Awards and Funding.
+Other scholarships and awards opportunities: The Department encourages students to apply for scholarships, fellowships, awards, grants and TA-ships both internally and externally.
+More award information can be found at Faculty of Graduate Studies Scholarships, Awards and Funding.